How to Practise Speaking Japanese Online

 - Why speaking practice is essential for Japanese fluency

-- The best ways to practise Japanese conversation online (even if you’re shy)
+- The best ways to practise Japanese conversation online (Hanashi, AI, exchange, and optional tutors)

 - How to improve pronunciation and confidence with simple routines